marianamg07/dream_challenge_/README.md

 - Mariana Gonçalves, Pg45472
 - Quitéria Pinheiro, Pg45968

-**Dataset used in this project** : " Novozymes Enzyme Stability Prediction ", a dataset that help to predict protein stability .
+**Dataset used in this project** : " Novozymes Enzyme Stability Prediction ", a dataset that helps to predict protein stability .
 Available at https://www.kaggle.com/competitions/novozymes-enzyme-stability-prediction.

 **Files**
 - The .csv files are the datasets used in this analysis.